 #18 Give Yourself Grace

-#19 Swap One Cup of Coffee For Green Tea
+#19 Swap One Cup of Coffee For Matcha

 Too much caffeine can leave you feeling jittery, which is the last thing you want when you’re already feeling burnt out.
-Try swapping one cup of coffee with green tea.
+Try swapping one cup of coffee with matcha — it may help promote feelings of calm thanks to the amino acid L-theanine.

 #20 Diffuse a Calming Scent